ADVANTECH-Corp/DeviceOn-x86_Edge_AI_Solution/OPS | Deploy AI to any edge.md

 Purpose
 ---
-Through the IoT device platform called `DeviceOn` to provides containers management to help AI developer or system opterator to batch provision inference container to edge devices.
-DeviceOn is the best platform not only manage contaienr but application.
+Through the IoT device platform called `DeviceOn` to provide containers management to help AI developer or system opterator to batch provision inference container to edge devices.
+'DeviceOn' is the best platform not only manage contaienr but application.
 In the section, we would like to focus on how to deploy your container to edge devices and furhter remotely controll it through `DeviceOn`.

 Prerequisites
 ---
 - A workable DeviceOn server must be installed and running without problems.
 You could refer to the [documentation](https://docs.wise-paas.advantech.com/en/Guides_and_API_References/ApplicationServices/1564727799415968385/1589506780729736622/v1.0.0) of DeviceOn to set up your own server.
+- [A 90-day trial key](https://www.youtube.com/watch?v=tjZUchu0v2I&t=64s) for DeviceOn server activation.
-- An edge device for Ubuntu Linux 18.04/20.04 ready.
+- EPC-B5587 with Linux [Ubuntu 20.04](https://campaign.advantech.online/en/embedded_software/index.html) ready.
-- An Azrue Container Regiesty created.

-(前置作業) 創建DeviceOn server
-1. 怎麼安裝自己的DeviceOn (on premise(主), azure vm)
-2. 申請90天的試用key

 ## Connect your device to DeviceOn server